 This allows for more surface area for oxygen exchange, as well as more length for the fish to swim in.
 A tall narrow tank might technically have the necessary volume, but wouldn’t give the fish much room to swim.

-Larger tanks are actually much easier to care for than smaller tanks.
 The greater water volume means it will be a much more stable environment and will require less work to maintain.
 Imagine spilling a cup of coffee into the tank.
 In a 100 gallon tank, it’s a problem.
-In a 10 gallon tank, it’s a catastrophe!
+In one of 10 gallons, it’s a catastrophe!

 Speaking of water quality…